 4. Add the eggs, foaming yeast mixture, and vanilla bean paste into the bowl of the stand mixer and mix on low speed for 5 minutes until the dough starts to come together.
 If the dough is struggling to come together and needs a little more moisture, then add one tablespoon of milk extra at a time.

-NOTE: Your size of eggs can impact the moisture in the dough.
-If they are too small then you’ll need to add a little milk as mentioned above.
+NOTE: The size of your eggs can impact the moisture in the dough.
+If they are too small then you’ll need to add a little extra milk as mentioned above.

 5. Whilst the mixer is still running on medium speed, add the butter gradually, one knob (tablespoon) at a time and mix until incorporated.
 Don’t rush this process so that the butter can emulsify properly with the dough.
 Then turn the mixer up to med-high and knead for ten minutes.
 The dough should be pulling away from the sides of the bowl and have formed a ‘tornado’ around the dough hook.

-6. The dough should be smooth, shiny and elastic.
-To check the dough has developed enough elasticity, perform the window pane test.
+6. The dough should be smooth, shiny and elastic by now.
+To check that the dough has developed enough elasticity, perform the window pane test.
 Tear a small ball from the dough.
-Using your fingers and thumb to hold other side of the dough ball, stretch the dough gently.
+Using your fingers and thumb to hold each side of the dough ball, stretch the dough gently.
 You should be able to see the light shining through the stretched dough without the dough tearing.
 If the dough tears then knead for another two minutes and test again.